-- In a skillet, add coconut oil and chicken with seasonings and cook on med-high heat 15 minutes or until browning.
+- In a skillet, add coconut oil and chicken with seasonings and cook on med-high heat 15 minutes or until brown.

 - While chicken is cooking, slice up lettuce, cabbage, carrots, pepper, cilantro leaves and green onions into thin strips and place into 2 large bowls.

 - When chicken is done add on top of salad with cashews.